 But in addition to a lack of athletic discipline and motivation, Matthew, along with his brothers, could rarely resist the allure of the bottle and the impulsive and asinine decisions that often followed.
 Over the years it became difficult to keep track of how many times the boys were arrested, their long list of prison stints a result of numerous drunk driving violations, assaults, and robberies, it all culminating in the horror of Davey Jr.’s convictions for sexually assaulting his own daughters.

 Just seventeen months after his great triumph in his home city, a poorly conditioned Matthew struggled to make weight for his second title defense and the unheralded Robert Hines battered him and took his title by decision.
 Hilton failed to ever regain his championship form and he never notched another significant victory.
 The painful truth of course is that Matthew and his brothers might have accomplished so much more.
 As Nack wrote, Davey Sr. blamed himself for their dissolute ways.

 “All their lives, total strangers [had] regaled the boys with the exploits of their father: the bar fights and the night lights and the left hook.
 ‘I was a hero to all of them,’ he says.
 ‘It wasn’t good.
 They all wanted to be like me.
 They thought it was quite a life.'”

 But at the same time, it was the elder Hilton, the legendary brawler and barfly, who guided them to boxing success, and who was in Matthew’s corner when the long-held dream was finally realized.
-Looking back, despite the disappointments and the pain of alcohol abuse, “The Fighting Hiltons” will always have this great triumph, the glorious, unforgettable day when Matthew Hilton went to war with Buster Drayton for fifteen furious rounds and won a world championship for his country and his clan.
+Looking back, despite the disappointments and the pain of alcohol abuse, “The Fighting Hiltons” will always have this one great triumph, the glorious, unforgettable day when Matthew Hilton went to war with Buster Drayton for fifteen furious rounds and won a world championship for his country and his clan.

 — Jamie Rebner